kamilburda/batcher/docs/sections/Customization.md

 * *Dimension to keep*: The dimension - width or height - to be considered fixed when scaling with the *Keep aspect ratio* option checked.

-**Use layer size** (Export Layers only)
+**Resize to layer size** (Batch Convert and Export Layers only)

-If enabled, layers will be resized (not scaled) to their size instead of the image size.
+If enabled, the image canvas will be resized to fit the layers.
+For Export Layers, this means that the exported image will have the same dimensions as the layer to export.

-This procedure is enabled by default.
+This procedure is enabled by default for Export Layers.

-To keep the size of the image canvas and the layer position within the image, disable this setting.
+To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
 Note that in that case the layers will be cut off if they are partially outside the image canvas.
-To export the entire layer, leave this setting enabled.

 ### Adding Custom Procedures